 Max Verstappen on the verge of F1 race ban after George Russell collision

-Verstappen received a 10-second time penalty but also received penalty points after the Spanish GP
+Verstappen was handed a 10-second time penalty but also received penalty points after the Spanish GP

 Max Verstappen is one penalty point away from an F1 race ban after his dramatic collision with George Russell in the closing stages of the Spanish Grand Prix.